cloud66/help-old/_posts/stack-features/2012-01-17-stack-security.md

 You can monitor attacks by clicking on the <i>Stack security</i> item on the <i>Stack details</i> menu.
 The page shows a list of current and past attacks (in the last 24 hours) with information about the source and destination.

 ![Cloud 66 DDoS Protection](http://help.cloud66.com.s3.amazonaws.com/images/cloud66_ddos_protection.png)

+<h3 id="tor">Blocking Tor traffic</h3>
+Refer to our page on [blocking Tor traffic](/stack-features/block-tor-traffic.html) for more information about how to enable this feature.